Creating and Using Symbol Moldings

 - Select the molding profile polyline that we just placed and click the Convert Polyline edit button.

-- In the Convert Polyline dialog, select Polyline Solid and click the OK button.
+- In the Convert Polyline dialog, select Polyline Solid and click the OK button to display the Polyline Solid Specification dialog.

-- In the Polyline Solid Specification dialog, which opens next, specify the Thickness, which will be the length of the molding segment.
+- On the General panel, specify the Thickness, which will be the length of the molding segment.

-- Select 3D> Create Perspective View> Full Overview to see the results so far.
+- Select 3D> Create Perspective View> Perspective Full Overview to see the results so far.

 Before continuing, we will convert this new molding segment to a solid.
 This is important so that later we can do a solid subtraction in order to create the dentil portion of this molding.